 Whitney Rehabilitation/JLG St. Cloud

-The entire finish is gorgeous and should easily be converted from one (1) user to the next for the next 100 years.
+The result is a gorgeous renovation that stays true to the historic nature of the building while providing flexible and functional space that easily be converted from one user to the next for the next 100 years.